malcx95/bik/README.md

 ### Compiling under Windows

-SDL2 needs to be added to be able to compile Plen under Windows.
+SDL2 needs to be added to be able to compile Bik under Windows.
 You can follow [this tutorial](https://github.com/Rust-SDL2/rust-sdl2/blob/master/README.md#windows-with-build-script)
 (or possibly one of the others listed below it, not tested it myself but should work).

 You also need to install SDL2_image, SDL2_mixer and SDL2_ttf which can be found here: